katharostech/bevy_ldtk/README.md

 ## Caveats

-This plugin is in relatively early stages of development, and while it can load many basic maps, there are some caveats:
+The plugin is in relatively early stages, but it is still rather functional for many basic maps

 - Many features are not supported yet:
   - multiple overlapping autotile tiles